luispaulo96/up-to-eleven/README.md

 `mkdir -p maze && mv maze.* maze`

-4) To run the game on MAME use this command (MAME will complain about the checksums, just ignore it):
+5) To run the game on MAME use the command below (MAME will complain about the checksums, just ignore it):

 `mame -rompath . maze`